JasonEtco/flintcms-site/_posts/docs/templating-reference/2017-06-03-fieldmodel.md

 A slugified version of the title of the field.

 ### `handle`
-A camelcase version of the title, useful for referencing the field in a template.
+A camel case version of the title, useful for referencing the field in a template.

 ### `instructions`
 The instructions given above the field in the admin dashboard.